Cartersville City School District

 The Cartersville City School District is a public school district in Bartow County, Georgia, United States, based in Cartersville.
 It serves the city of Cartersville in Bartow County.

 The school board maintains schools for pre-school to grade twelve.
 There is one primary school, one elementary school, a middle school, and a high school.
-The district has 226 full-time teachers and over 3,940 students.

 Schools

 The Cartersville City School District has two elementary schools, one middle school, and one high school.